 Inpatient Addiction Treatment vs. Outpatient Therapy

-"Alcoholism is a chronic disease, yet 20.8 million people who needed care in and before 2007 did not receive it.
+"Alcoholism is a chronic disease, yet only 6.7% of the people who needed alcohol abuse treatment in 2015 received it.
 If you're considering rehab, you are taking a step towards caring for a perfectly treatable disease."

 Kaiser Permanente's state-by-state integrated care system is supported by doctors specializing in addiction medicine and the dual diagnoses of addiction and psychiatric disorders.
 Its Chemical Dependence Recovery Programs are founded on the long term success of today's innovative methods, launching a new tier of treatment focused on inpatient detox and intensive outpatient group therapy.
 Meta-studies show that the quality of your treatment setting is often more important than whether you choose in or outpatient care.
 Some patients do show better outcomes as inpatients, making your decision one that is best tied around a medical assessment.